priiduneemre/dotfiles/README.md

 ```

 > [!TIP]
 > Merge your existing preferences into the dotfiles pulled from the repository.
-Then, remove the
+Then, replace the
-> original files and replace them with symlinks.
+> original files with symlinks.

 ## Feedback